Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

-In this tutorial we will create a simple chatbot website using Taipy.
+In this tutorial, we will create a simple chatbot website using Taipy.

 [Try it live](https://demo-llm-chat.taipy.cloud/){: .tp-btn target='blank' }
 [Get it on GitHub](https://github.com/Avaiga/demo-llm-chat){: .tp-btn .tp-btn--accent target='blank' }